sintefmath/tinia/tutorials/tutorial1/tutorial1.md

 ---
 The Job class defines the methods which will be called to interact with our program.

-We subclass `tinia::jobcontroller::OpenGLJob` as we're going to make an OpenGL program.
+We subclass [OpenGLJob](@ref tinia::jobcontroller::OpenGLJob) as we're going to make an OpenGL program.

 Tinia provides the convenience header `tinia/tinia.hpp` which includes everything we need.
 We also include the glew header since we're going to do OpenGL rendering.
 The user is free to choose whatever OpenGL wrangler